 Other Categories of In-eligible Non-citizens

-If you have one of these, you are still not eligible for federal student aid but may be eligible for other programs.
+If you have one of these, you are still not an eligible non-citizen for federal student aid but may be eligible for other programs.

 - Notice of Approval to Apply for Permanent Residence (I-171 or I-464)

 - An F1 or F2 student visa, or a J1 or J2 exchange visitor visa